 Even though dentures improve the appearance of the teeth, more people are using other teeth replacement options because they tend to be more secure in the mouth and offer better functionality.
 Complete dentures frequently move around in the mouth when the adhesive starts to wear off and they take more time to get used to when it comes to chewing food and speaking.

 Thanks to technological advances, there are plenty of ways to replace missing teeth and restore the appearance and functionality of your teeth.
-If you are interested in learning about other teeth replacement options, schedule an appointment with your dentist to find the right replacement option for you.
+If you are interested in learning about solutions for missing teeth and teeth replacement options, schedule an appointment with your dentist to find the right replacement option for you.